Pankodak/Simple-Starting-Website-For-Fivem-Server/README.md

 # Simple-Starting-Website-For-Fivem-Server
-Simple website made for fivem server by
+Simple website made for fivem server by:

 Me